PHP 7.2 is Now the New Default on FastComet

 WordPress and Drupal 8 Recommend PHP 7.2

 It’s official: not only is PHP 7.2 supported by WordPress, but the official WordPress requirements page suggests that to run the application your host needs to support 7.3 or greater.

 Same goes for Drupal 8.5.0, which advocates PHP 7.2 as a recommended minimum version.
 Core and most third-party code, eg. Drupal modules and WordPress plugins should be able to continue working properly with the latest stable version of the scripting language.

 Drupal 8 will drop support for PHP 5 on March 6, 2019.
 The Dev team recommends updating to at least 7.1 if possible, and ideally, version 7.2, which support for was introduced in Drupal 8.5 (released in March 2018).
 Drupal 8.7 (to be released in May 2019) will support 7.3, and the team may backport 7.3 support to Drupal 8.6 in the coming months as well.

 Drupal 7 has dropped the support for all outdated versions of PHP 5 on the last day of December 2018 but will continue to support 5.6 as long one or more third-party organizations are providing reliable, extended security support for ver.
 5.

 All of the major PHP frameworks with the inclusion of Symfony, Laravel, Codeigniter, and Yii have released new versions that take full advantage of the features offered by 7.2 hosting.

 Ensuring PHP 7.2 Compatibility

 The reality is that our customers are not 100% WordPress users, so we can’t just upgrade and dance away without severe consequences.
 So, that’s the conundrum here.
 What we can do though is try to educate our users that using unsupported versions exposes your website at serious risk.

-PHP 7.2 is not the significant departure from 7.1 that PHP 7 was from 5.
+PHP 7.2 is not a significant departure from 7.1 that PHP 7 was from 5.
 However, there are incompatibilities from 7.1 to 7.2, as well as cut down features.
 We still urge all existing customers, who have not yet switched to 7.2, to test whether their site performs properly (on a staging copy if possible).
 If you are one of those customers, do that before enabling PHP 7.2 for your website.